MicrosoftDocs/learn/learn-pr/wwl-sci/perform-actions-device-microsoft-defender-for-endpoint/includes/5-initiate-live-response-session.md

 ### Get a file from the device

-For scenarios when you'd like to get a file from a device you're investigating, you can use the <getfile> command.
+For scenarios when you'd like to get a file from a device you're investigating, you can use the [getfile] command.
 This allows you to save the file from the device for further investigation.

 The following file size limits apply:

-- getfile limit: 3 GB
+- "getfile" limit: 3 GB

-- fileinfo limit: 10 GB
+- [fileinfo] limit: 10 GB

 - library limit: 250 MB